Antiochus Epiphanes – The Little Horn

 “And out of one of them came a little horn which grew exceedingly great toward the south, toward the east, and toward the Glorious Land.”Daniel 8:9

 Some Bible commentators claim that Antiochus Epiphanes was the little horn of Daniel 8.
-But the following reason show that he was not:
+But the following reasons show that he was not:

-6-Daniel 8:11 says “and by him the daily sacrifices were taken away, and the place of His sanctuary was cast down” and Daniel 9:26 says “Shall destroy the city and the sanctuary.”
-But king Antiochus did not destroy the temple.
-Christ applied these two passages to the future (Matthew 24:15; Luke 21:20-24) and the destruction of Jerusalem at by the Romans in 70 AD whereas Antiochus died in 164 BC.
+6-Daniel 8:11 says, “and by him the daily sacrifices were taken away, and the place of His sanctuary was cast down.”
+And Daniel 9:26 says, “Shall destroy the city and the sanctuary.”
+But King Antiochus did not destroy the temple.
+Christ applied these two passages to the future (Matthew 24:15; Luke 21:20-24) and the destruction of Jerusalem by the Romans in 70 AD, whereas Antiochus died in 164 BC.

 The little horn represents Rome in two stages: pagan and papal.
-Daniel saw Rome first in its pagan stage, persecuting the Jewish people and the early Christians, and then in its papal stage, persecuting God’s children during the Dark Ages and continuing to our day and into the future, where the persecution will by climaxed.
+Daniel saw Rome first in its pagan stage, persecuting the Jewish people and the early Christians.
+And then he saw it in its papal stage, persecuting God’s children during the Dark Ages and continuing to our day and into the future, where the persecution will by climaxed.